- Thrive Programs

 DBT uniquely emphasizes the fluid movement between acceptance and change.
 In DBT, we believe that people do the best they can and need to learn new behaviors to have more satisfying lives.
 Our therapists work to support and validate our clients and to help them develop the motivation to learn and practice new life skills.

-MHS is Minnesota Department of Human Services (DHS) certified and a nationally accredited provider of Adherent Dialectical Behavior Therapy (DBT).
+MHS is certified by the Minnesota Department of Human Services (DHS) and is a nationally accredited provider of Adherent Dialectical Behavior Therapy (DBT).
 We also have DBT programs for adults, adolescents, early adolescents, and the Horizons DBT program for adults with developmental disabilities.
 MHS also offers an Integrated Dual Disorder DBT program for people with co-occurring mental and chemical health disorders.